thingaha/thingaha-web/Readme.md

   - cd into the `backend` directory and run `docker-compose up`.
 (Note: all the following commands assume we're in `backend` directory as working directory)
   - it should create `backend_web_1` container and `backend_db_1` containers.
+  - you can check using `docker ps` command for 2 containers.
   - Then, optionally, seed database using the following command:
     `docker exec backend_web_1 /usr/bin/python3 ../src/db_seed.py`
   - You should be able to go to `http://localhost:5000/api/v1/users` and should see a json error message.